emberjs/website/source/blog/2017-09-09-ember-2-16-released.md

 #### Deprecations in Ember CLI 2.16

-Two new deprecations are introduces in Ember Data 2.16:
+Two new deprecations are introduces in Ember CLI 2.16:

 * TODO
 * TODO